About

 Stephanie Tress

 Originally from Kingston-upon-Thames, Steph studied in Bremen, Germany, and then in Manchester.
-She graduated from the Joint Course at Manchester University and the Royal Northern College of Music in 2014 with distinction, winning a number of academic and performance awards including the Sir John Barbarolli Memorial Prize.
+She graduated from the Joint Course at Manchester University and the Royal Northern College of Music in 2014 with Distinction, winning a number of academic and performance awards including the Sir John Barbarolli Cello Competition.

 More >